Vancouver Business Law: Running A Business

 Winright Law’s team of small business lawyers have the experience to help you draft contracts—with both employees and independent contractors—that will allow your business to excel in Vancouver.

 Having a trusted business law firm on your side when sorting out employee designations can serve as an important asset for the growth of your business.
-Having a lawyer draft and negotiate these contracts with your employees, independent contractors, suppliers, and consumers from the outset is vital to ensuring that your will business continue to operate smoothly.
+Having a lawyer draft and negotiate these contracts with your employees, independent contractors, suppliers, and consumers from the outset is vital to ensuring that your business will continue to operate smoothly.

 As an example, a common source of dispute or liability may extend from accidentally or inadvertently classifying an employee as an independent contractor.
 Although the Employment Standards Act defines an employee very broadly, simply designating someone as an independent contractor will not automatically classify them as such in most cases.